Trade Adjustment Assistance

 Individuals who plan to participate or who are actively participating in full-time TAA-approved training may be eligible to receive up to an additional 104-weeks of income support if enrolled within 26-weeks of the TAA certification or individual separation date from the trade-affected employer, whichever is later.

-TAA participants age 50 or older who gain re-employment making less than their separation wage from the trade-affected employer, may be eligible for the RTAA benefit.
-RTAA is a wage subsidy that provides 50% of the difference between the separation wage and reemployment wage up to $10,000 or two-years, whichever occurs first.
+TAA participants age 50 or older who gain re-employment making less than their separation wage from the trade-affected employer, may be eligible for the RTAA or ATAA Benefit.
+RTTA and ATAA are wage subsidies that provide 50% of the difference between the separation wage and reemployment wage up to $10,000 or two-years, whichever occurs first.

 Individuals interested in applying for TAA income support must engage with a Trade Representative.
 To get started, locate your local Job Center.